meeroslava/I-did-approch-Ido/README.md

 https://i-did-approach-ido.herokuapp.com/

 ## About this project
 This is a project that I worked on to learn ReactJS.
-It has basic UI because my focus was to create a functioning app.
+It has basic UI because my focus was to create a functioning app.'

 UI - [RMWC](https://rmwc.io/)

 Database - Firestore

 Graph - [React-vis](https://uber.github.io/react-vis/)